resotto/python3-docker-devenv/README.md

 #### [`WORKDIR`](https://docs.docker.com/engine/reference/builder/#workdir)
- - This specifies working directory where orders are executed, such as [`COPY`](https://docs.docker.com/engine/reference/builder/#copy) and [`RUN`](https://docs.docker.com/engine/reference/builder/#run) etc...
+ - This specifies working directory where orders are executed, such as [`COPY`](https://docs.docker.com/engine/reference/builder/#copy) or [`RUN`](https://docs.docker.com/engine/reference/builder/#run) etc...
 You also can specify relative path and use this order many times in Dockerfile.

 #### [`COPY`](https://docs.docker.com/engine/reference/builder/#copy)
 - This order copies file from build context to image.
 The format is `COPY src dest`.
 You cannot specify `src` which is out of Build Context.

 #### [`RUN`](https://docs.docker.com/engine/reference/builder/#run)
-- This order takes one argument, which is a command, executes it and commit the result.
+- This order takes one argument, which is a command, executes it and commits the result.

 Besides above, there are many Dockerfile orders, so please check [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).